data-creat0r/SQL-projects/Data Warehouse Project/README.md

 - **Bronze Layer**
   - Landing zone for **raw data** coming directly from the source systems.
-  - Data is loaded from CSV files into a **SQL Server** database with no transformation.
+  - Data is loaded from CSV files into a **PostgreSQL** database with no transformation.

 - **Silver Layer**
   - Focuses on **data cleaning, standardization, and basic transformations**.